raspy135/Qun-synthesizer/README.md

 In Play mode, you can use piano key and sequencer.
 Piano key is mainly just for checking tone.
 Sequencer is more practical.
 The sequencer is an 8-step sequencer, but each step can have double note, second half note or triple note, thus it is more than a normal 8-step sequencer.
 Also you can connect sequencer banks up to 4 banks = 32 steps.

-**Since v1.60 firmware, the sequencer data is paired with tone preset.** Sequencer data will be saved when you save tone preset.
+Sequencer data will be saved when you save tone preset.
 Each preset can have 8 sequencer banks.

 In Play mode, sequence bank number (1-8) and looper track number (A-D) are indicated.